Haohanmaiyami/hh-job-analyzer/README.md

 # Vacancy parser: OOP-based service that scrapes job postings from popular aggregators and stores them in PostgreSQL for further analysis and reporting.

+## Description (for CV / GitHub / LinkedIn)

+**Combined coursework: hh.ru vacancies processing (JSON + PostgreSQL)**

+Two related projects:

+### 1. Vacancy parser for hh.ru (OOP + JSON + tests)

+- Client for the public hh.ru API.
+- Fetches job vacancies and saves them to a JSON file.
+- Allows you to:
+  - add vacancies;
+  - search vacancies by keywords 🔎;
+  - delete vacancies by link.
+- Implemented with OOP principles (inheritance, encapsulation, SOLID).
+- Covered with automated tests using `pytest`.

+### 2. hh.ru Job Analyzer (PostgreSQL + Python)

+- Loads vacancies from the hh.ru API for ~10 major employers and stores them in a PostgreSQL database.
+- Uses a `DBManager` class for data analysis:
+  - number of vacancies per company;
+  - full vacancy list (company name, position, salary, link);
+  - average salary;
+  - vacancies with above-average salary;
+  - keyword search (e.g. "Python").
+- Logic is split into modules under `src/`; database access is implemented with `psycopg2` and environment variables from `.env`.
+- Codebase is linted and formatted with `flake8`, `black`, `isort`, `mypy` and follows PEP 8.

 ## Project Description

 The application fetches job vacancies from the [hh.ru](https://hh.ru) platform and saves them to a JSON file.